LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Live chat operations/automatic-messages-configuration-guide.md

 ![](/img/automatic-messages-chat-1b.png)

-## Configuration: Customize automatic messages for chat
+## Configuration: Customize Automatic Messages for chat

 LivePerson has a default set of messages configured at the account level.
 Messages can be customized for all skills and/or specific skills by the account administrator, agent manager or campaign manager according to your business need.